VoltAgent/ai-agent-platform/README.md

 ### ✅ Multi-Agent Orchestration

-**What you need:** You need to split complex tasks across specialized agents, route work to the right agent, share memory between agents, and track which agent spent what.
+You need to split complex tasks across specialized agents, route work to the right agent, share memory between agents, and track which agent spent what.

 **VoltAgent provides:** Supervisor patterns with `agent.run()` nesting, sub-agent streaming and partial results, shared memory across agent hierarchies, and cost attribution per sub-agent in VoltOps.